sindresorhus/copy-file/readme.md

 Type: `string`\
 Default: `process.cwd()`

-Working directory to find source files.
+The working directory to find source files.

+The source and destination path are relative to this.

 ##### directoryMode